 With a reference signal connected, turn on SynFlash.
 It should very quickly lock onto your reference signal and begin operation in auto-flash mode.
 Once locked, flash/pips occur at the default speed of one per second.
 If your reference frame rate is a common video rate, one of the three frame rate LEDs (24, 25, 30) should light, as per the chart below.
+Frame rates above 30 per second will cause the appropriate frame rate LED to flash, indicating a higher frame rate has been detected.
 A flickering lock (green) LED indicates a frame rate related to NTSC video, 23.976, 29.97, or 59.94, has been detected.
-Except for a flickering lock LED, operation and behavior is identical.
+Except for a flickering lock LED, frame rates of 23.976 vs. 24 are functionally identical.
+Likewise, 29.97 vs. 30, and 59.94 vs. 60, are functionally identical.